mayconfmelo/min-article/docs/manual.typ

 #arg(
   "justify:", "boolean"
 )[
-  Defines if the text will have justified aligment.
+  Defines if the text will have justified alignment.
 ]

 #arg(